Francis Jobson

 Sir Francis Jobson (by 1509-73), of Monkwick, near Colchester, Essex, was an English Member of Parliament (MP).

-Jobson married Elizabeth Plantagenet, the daughter of Arthur Plantagenet and the half-sister of John Dudley.
-Through her father, who was illegitimate, she was the granddaughter of Edward IV of England and a first cousin of Henry VIII of England.
+Jobson married Elizabeth Plantagenet, the daughter of Arthur Plantagenet, 1st Viscount Lisle and the half-sister of John Dudley.
+Through her father, who was illegitimate, she was the granddaughter of King Edward IV and a first cousin of Henry VIII.
 They had at least four sons and one daughter.

-Jobson was knighted in 1549 or 1550, during the reign of Edward VI of England, during the period when his brother-in-law became Duke of Northumberland and de facto regent during the minority of Edward VI.
+Jobson was knighted in 1549 or 1550, during the reign of Edward VI, during the period when his brother-in-law became Duke of Northumberland and de facto regent during the minority of Edward VI.
 Jobson was a Member of the Parliament of England for Colchester in March 1553, April 1554, 1555, 1559 and 1563.